Linebacker: 4–4 defense

 This defense is effective at run-stopping but is weaker than a 4–3 defense at pass coverage because it uses only three defensive backs.
 This defensive scheme is often played with two inside line backers and two outside line backers.
 The names of the two inside line backers are often called Sam and Mike and these two are lined up about four yards from the line of scrimmage and are lined up with the offensive guard.
 The inside line backers are often more of a run player so they will defend the run before they will the pass.
 These line backers will be reading the offensive guard so they know what to do, so if the guard sets up to pass block the line backers know to get into their zone in order to cover the pass.
 If the guard come out for a run play they know that they need to fill the gap that they are supposed to so that they can make a play if it comes to them.
 Also, these inside line backers are often called on a blitz which is when no matter what the offense does, as soon as that ball is snapped they are shooting their gap and trying to get into the back field to make a play as fast as possible.
 Outside line backers sometimes are considered to be pass players before they are run players.
 But that depends on where they are lined up, if they are outside of the box of the defense then they will be pass first players, but if they play inside the box lined up behind the defensive end then they are typically a run player.
-One of the outside linebackers is usually called into either blitz or pass coverage to make up for the missing DB.
+One of the outside linebackers is usually called into either blitz or pass coverage to make up for the missing defensive back.
 In the NFL and college football, this alignment is used mainly in short yardage situations or near the goal line.
 It is commonly used in high school football.